leocoderz/Face-Recognition-Attendance-System/README.md

-Face Reecongnition Attendance System help us to identify and mark attendance for person 1.The dataset used here is 3 person face images
+Face Reecongnition Attendance System help us to identify and mark attendance for person file details:
+1.The dataset used here is 3 person face images
 2.The Attendance is noted in form of csv file with name and time
 Working: